- Who we are

-Novatech has 100 employees, all of whom are based within our office in Hampshire.
-We are predominantly UK-focussed, with approximately two thirds of our business coming from the SME, education and defence sectors, with the remainder of our sales coming
+Novatech operates from Hampshire and has 100 employees.
+We are predominantly UK-focussed, with approximately two thirds of our business coming from the SME, education and defence sectors and the remainder of our sales coming from retail.

-Novatech recognises that due diligence processes and reporting are essential management tools that improve risk identification.
+We recognise that due diligence processes and reporting are essential management tools to improve risk identification.

-We commit to a Supplier Code of Conduct.
-We expect suppliers to meet the provisions set out in our Supplier Code of Conduct.
+• Fully committing to our Supplier Code of Conduct.
+We expect all suppliers to meet the provisions set out within this.

-Our supply chain is routinely analysed by the Purchasing Manager and Finance Director.
+• Routinely analyse our supply chain, a task which is carried out at senior level, by the Purchasing Manager and Finance Director.

-Suppliers are removed from Novatech's Approved Suppliers List after 12months of inactivity.
+• Removing suppliers from our Approved Suppliers List after 12 months of inactivity.
 Suppliers will have to complete the registration process again to re-join.

-We conduct all business in an ethical manner and are committed to being a transparent organisation.
-We do not consider there to be a high risk of slavery or human trafficking within Novatech's workforce, however we undertake the following courses of
+We conduct all business in an ethical manner and are committed to being a transparent organisation and employer.
+We do not consider there to be a high risk of slavery or human trafficking within our workforce, however we have the following in place:

-Robust recruitment processes incorporating ?right to work' document checks, contracts of employment and ensuring everyone employed is 16 years or above.
+• A robust recruitment process, incorporating ?right to work' document checks, contracts of employment and ensuring everyone employed is 16 years or above.

-Our Employee Handbook has a range of procedures to support in preventing modern slavery from occurring in our work place.
+• A comprehensive Employee Handbook which has a range of procedures to support in preventing modern slavery from occurring in our workplace.

-We honour our responsibility to protect whistleblowers who highlight to us any risk of slavery or human trafficking at Novatech.
+• A whistleblowing policy and procedure to honour our responsibility to protect whistleblowers when highlighting any risk of slavery or human trafficking at Novatech.

-Our Values set the parameters for how we expect people to interact with colleagues, partners and customers.
+• Company Values that set the parameters for how we expect people to interact with colleagues, partners and customers.